alphagov/govuk-developer-docs/source/manual/emergency-publishing.html.md

 ### 1. Remove the banner

-Choose one of the following methods.
+Choose one of the following methods:

 #### EC2: Running a Jenkins Job